fpirsch/twin-bcrypt/README.md

 ## TODO:
 This is work in progress...
 The first thing to do is to set up a decent set of tests.
+The jBCrypt test passes :-)

+The crypt_blowfish test suite fails, however.
+Non-ascii chars and $2x$ / $2y$ prefixes seem to be an issue.

 ## Basic usage: